×

 EVIDENCE FOR:

 The stakes are raised significantly in Volume 2 of Itsuwaribito, which graduates from trivial challenges like lying contests and puts Utsuho's trickster skills through some real tests.
 Nothing gets the blood pumping quite like seeing the hero in mortal peril—and when you've got a needle-shooting paranoiac about to puncture you full of holes, well, the only thing more exciting is seeing how Utsuho pulls himself out of it.
 The adventures in the second half of the book, meanwhile, contain even more surprises: an entire island populated by liars, a village whose inhabitants must protect themselves from said liars, and Utsuho actually falling victim to a trick for the first time ever.
 (Or did he...?)
-And for all the Entertainment One gets out of the furious fight scenes and colorful characters, it's still the brain-teasing true-or-false guesswork that makes the series so much fun.
+And for all the entertainment one gets out of the furious fight scenes and colorful characters, it's still the brain-teasing true-or-false guesswork that makes the series so much fun.
 Shonen battle tactics take a decidedly unconventional turn when Utsuho is constantly flip-flopping between what he says, what he means, and what he does.
 The carefully detailed backgrounds and outfits also show strong attention to detail in capturing the ambience of the feudal era.

 EVIDENCE AGAINST:

 Just because weekly manga chapters are really short doesn't mean that story arcs are allowed to start and finish wherever they like.
 Volume 1 of this series ended on an oddly placed cliffhanger, and now this one cuts off practically in the middle of a dialogue scene—which might be good for keeping readers in suspense, but absolutely wrecks the rhythm of a storyline.
 Another similar effect also occurs when the end of one arc and the start of another suddenly happen mid-chapter.
-It's just weird, disorienting pacing, and makes it look like the plot is controlling Yūki Iinuma instead of the author being in control of the plot.
+It's just weird, disorienting pacing, and makes it look like the plot is controlling Yuuki Iinuma instead of the author being in control of the plot.
 Then there's the stuff that's not actually disorienting, just disappointing: in battle Utsuho, repeatedly uses the same trick, basically throwing poison at a foe and then lying about what it actually is.
 Come on, where's the creativity?
 Surely an expert liar would change up his techniques so that his untruths don't become predictable.
 Creativity is also absent in the character designs and fight choreography, most of which look "good enough" but lack a distinctive quality to set them apart from other, similar series.

 FINAL VERDICT: